 With these factors in mind, the Board of Education undertook this revision to the Student Code of Conduct Policy Guidelines, including a change in the name of the document: Model Guidance for Positive and Preventive Code of Student Conduct Policy and Alternatives to Suspension.
 The goal of this document is to provide school boards with guidance to revise local student codes of conduct to create a positive and preventive approach to student conduct.
 Local school boards are required to adopt and revise regulations on codes of student conduct that are consistent with, but may be more stringent than, these Guidelines.
 As local school boards work to revise and adopt policies for codes of student conduct, keeping the USED Guiding Principles, the VTSS framework, and a positive instructional approach to behavior at the forefront will help ensure that schools are safe, supportive, and effective learning environments.

 In addition, school divisions should recognize the need for addressing the changing demographics of the student population.
 Students from diverse backgrounds are becoming the majority demographic group in U.S. public schools.
-For many students, the For many students, the expectations for behavior in school may differ from the expectations at home or in the community.
+For many students, the rich knowledge set, values, relational styles, and behavioral expectations cultivated and adapted at home under one set of socialization beliefs and practices often do not match up well with those in educational settings.
 Students cannot be expected to intuit appropriate behavior; therefore, adults in the school are responsible for teaching and providing feedback to reinforce appropriate behavior and correct inappropriate behavior.
 Effective implementation of any code of conduct requires provisions that appropriate behaviors be taught, practiced across settings with feedback, reinforced, and taught again as indicated by the data.
 Research has shown that frequent out of school suspensions, zero-tolerance policies, and “get-tough” approaches to school safety are “ineffective and increase the risk for negative social and academic outcomes, especially for children from historically disadvantaged groups.”
 The 2017-2018 revision was undertaken to create a document that:

 Focuses on prevention;